siddarthkrishna10/Football_Transfers/README.md

 # Spending Trends in Football Clubs and Prediction Model for Football Transfers.
 Understanding Trends in Football Transfers and trying to build a prediction model to predict the market value of players using Python.

 There are two parts to this project of mine.
 The first one is understanding the trend in football transfers over 14 seasons.
-The second part is where I try to build a prediction model to try and predict the market value of players in the future.
+The second part is where I try to build a prediction model to predict the market value of players in the future.

 #### Some important things to consider before going into in:
 - This is not the finalised version.
 As the weeks go by and as I learn new skills, I will keep adding to this repository.
-I will keep tweaking the code, playing with the model, adding more feature and updating this documentation as frequent as I can.
+I will keep tweaking the code, playing with the model, adding more feature and updating this documentation as frequently as I can.
 - The dataset I'll be using here is from Kaggle.
 Click [here](https://www.kaggle.com/vardan95ghazaryan/top-250-football-transfers-from-2000-to-2018) for the Kaggle link.
-And I'd like to thank Vardan; for creating this excellent dataset.
+And I'd like to thank Vardan for creating this excellent dataset.
 - I would love it if you - the reader, have any comments or suggestions about anything.
 I'm a student and I intend to be one even after I graduate.
 - The code is all in Python 3.7 and I use _PyCharm Community Edition_ as my IDE.